 At some point, most of us have had “drink more water” on our to-do list.
 But most of us also know that increasing your daily water intake is easier said than done.
 As we spend more time at home, keeping a pitcher full of water nearby makes things more convenient and can encourage us to drink more throughout the day.
 But there are also other steps that we can take to help.

 Our first plan of attack?
 Make it less boring.
-After all, you've never forgotten an iced latte or glass of lemonade on our desk, right?
-By infusing water with fruit, veggies and herbs like mint and rosemary you’ll have a beverage your taste buds actually enjoy, making it more likely you’ll sip throughout the day.
+After all, you've never forgotten an iced latte or glass of lemonade at the start of work, right?
+By infusing water with fruit, veggies and herbs like mint and rosemary you’ll have a beverage your taste buds actually enjoy, making it more likely you'll sip more frequently.

 The second step: Invest in some items that will make the whole thing a no-brainer, like drinking water reminder apps, smart water bottles and more.
-By taking advantage of a smart product designed to help you get your recommended water intake, you’ll keep your goal front of center and sip more throughout the day (instead of trying to guzzle all 64 ounces when you get home at night), without having to add yet another thing to your mental to-do list.
+By taking advantage of a smart product designed to help you hit your recommended water intake, you’ll keep your goal front of center and sip more throughout the day (instead of trying to guzzle all 64 ounces before you go to bed), without having to add yet another thing to your mental to-do list.

 Here's a water bottle worth having in the cabinet.
 It comes with an infuser to hold sliced fruit, veggies and herbs for all-natural (and sugar-free) flavor.
 Suddenly the beverage known for being the most boring gets a little more interesting — and the bottle solves the issue of sucking up pulp and herbs while you sip.
 Plus, making your own flavored water at home is a money saver.
 A smarter choice for your health and your bank account.

 Another way to keep water interesting?
 Make it fizzy.
 Unfortunately buying packs of seltzer can be pricey (not to mention a pain to lug up the stairs to your apartment).
 Luckily for you, SodaStream solves both of those problems by enabling you to whip up some carbonated water in your kitchen whenever the craving hits.
-And the fizzy beverage may indeed be effective at aiding hydration: a study conducted by the company found that that SodaStream users consumer 43 percent more water than non-users.
-Plus, it’s lightweight and wireless — which means we’ll be bringing it out on our patio this summer for refreshing sparkling water (or a bubbly cocktail mixer during virtual happy hour.
+And the fizzy beverage may indeed be effective at aiding hydration: a study conducted by the company found that that SodaStream users consume 43 percent more water than non-users.
+Plus, it’s lightweight and wireless — which means we’ll be bringing it out on our patio for refreshing sparkling water, or a bubbly cocktail mixer during virtual happy hour.
 SodaStream recently partnered with sparkling water brand bubly to create fruit-flavored drops you can add to the fizzy water, too.

 This isn’t your standard bottle of water.
 It glows to remind you to take a drink!
 A sensor inside the bottle measures how much water you're drinking and sends that data to a companion app that will suggest ways to improve your water drinking habits over time.
 The BPA-free and food safe bottle even syncs with your phone to help you find it if you've misplaced it.